samandipity/Sessions/README.md

 Q. What action after client has booked a slot?
 A. I will have to draft a welcome email, what to expect etc. A reminder text or email would also be good.

+Q. How many sessions can a client book?
+A. There are currently 2 different sessions available, soon to be 3.
+   Client can book sessions no less than 4 days a part, once a week is optimal.

 * * *